rafaelsalmon/Case-Control/README.md

 Case Control is a web app build with Asp.Net MVC (.Net Framework 4.7.1) that allows for medical statistical data gathering.

+UTILITY

+* This project is useful for a myriad of applications in which random events and their side effects need to be reported and aggregated;
+* The naming of the domain classes and its list of properties is related to the specific medical domain for which it was created, but a simple refactoring can turn this project into a generic version of itself or a specific version for another domain.

+PURPOSE

 It allows doctors to:

 a) report collateral effects that their patients seemed to notice after receiving vaccination doses; and

 b) browse aggregated reports on the collective data input.

-* This project is useful for a myriad of applications in which random events and their side effects need to be reported and aggregated.
-* The naming of the domain classes and its list of properties is related to the specific medical domain for which it was created, but a simple
-* refactoring can turn this project into a generic version of itself or a specific version for another domain.
+FUNCTIONALITIES / FUNCTIONAL REQUIREMENTS

 The functionalities include: